A LEL Monitoring System is an analytical system able to check the flammable solvent concentrations.

-The flammable properties of the solvents and the high temperatures inside the drying stations of any laminating, coating, flexographic and gravure press machines, can create dangerous risks of explosion.
-In order to avoid these dangerous conditions, the solvent concentration inside the drying station must be checked by a certified LEL monitoring system and must be kept below than a certain limit of explosion (UNI EN 1539:2015).
+The flammable proprierties of the solvents and the high temperatures, can create dangerous risks of explosion.
+In order to avoid these dangerous conditions, the concentration must be checked by a LEL monitoring system and kept below the limit of explosion.

 Infrared (IR) LEL Monitoring Systems.
 The sample gas passes through a measurement cell (optical path).The infrared light emitted is absorbed by the sample gas and then it gets caught by a receiver.
 The intensity, between the Infrared light emitted by the source and the Infrared light caught by the receiver, is directly proportional to the solvent concentration inside the sample gas analyzed.
 Our Infrared sensors are the only sensors on the market, factory calibrated.
 They are completely calibration free and they don’t require any further in-field recalibration during their entire life cycle (15 years).

 Flame Ionization Detector (FID) LEL Monitoring Systems.
 Through the combustion of the flame between clean air, hydrogen and sample gas, the FID is able to create hydrocarbon’s ions.
 These ions are captured by a small metallic web, located around the flame, and they induce a current.
 This current is directly proportioned to the solvent concentration inside the sample gas analyzed.
 The Flame Ionization Detector (FID) is considered the fastest, more precise and more reliable sensor on the market, in the pharmaceutical, tobacco, food packaging and especially converting.